Mark Proctor (racing driver)

 Mark James Proctor (born 9 December 1968 in Bridlington, East Riding of Yorkshire) is a British former racing driver who competed in a wide range of championships.
-In the mid-1990s he raced rallycross, twice coming 2nd in his class in the British Rallycross Championship.
-In 1996 he switched to Eurocar BV8 series, coming 2nd in 1998 and 5th in the following 2 seasons.
+In the mid-1990s, he raced rallycross, twice coming second in his class in the British Rallycross Championship.
+In 1996 he switched to Eurocar BV8 series, coming second in 1998 and fifth in the following two seasons.

 Proctor's #12 Pontiac in the paddock at Rockingham in 2004.

-In 2001 the ASCAR series brought US-style stock car racing to a wider UK audience, and Mark was a stalwart driver for several seasons, finishing in the series top 10 three times.
+In 2001, the ASCAR series brought US-style stock car racing to a wider UK audience, and Proctor was a stalwart driver for several seasons, finishing in the series top-ten three times.

-However, for 2005 he entered the British Touring Car Championship for the first time, for the small Fast-Tec team in an ex-Rob Collard Vauxhall Astra, finishing 15th overall.
-For 2006 the team bought a Honda Civic that had won races the previous season in the hands of Tom Chilton, but was not competitive and pulled out after 5 rounds due to a lack of motivation.
+However for 2005, Proctor entered the British Touring Car Championship for the first time, for the small Fast-Tec team in an ex-Rob Collard Vauxhall Astra, finishing 15th overall.
+For 2006 the team bought a Honda Civic that had won races the previous season in the hands of Tom Chilton, but was not competitive and pulled out after five rounds due to a lack of motivation.
 He made a return a month later at Snetterton, and continued at Knockhill.
-He scored points in 4 of the 6 races at those 2 rounds, but entered no further BTCC rounds.
+He scored points in four of the six races at those two rounds, but entered no further BTCC rounds.

-In 2009 he competed in the Ginetta G50 Cup, winning the Chairman's Cup for drivers over 40 in round 1, but suffered a huge crash in the second race at Oulton Park which caused it to be postponed.
+In 2009, Proctor competed in the Ginetta G50 Cup, winning the Chairman's Cup for drivers over 40 in round 1, but suffered a huge crash in the second race at Oulton Park which caused it to be postponed.
 He slammed into the stationary car of Carl Breeze, which had spun and lay side-on in the middle of the circuit, at close to full speed.
 Both drivers received medical treatment but although Breeze suffered no serious injuries, Proctor suffered a fractured L4 vertebra.

-He confirmed his immediate retirement from racing upon medical advice in an interview with Louise Goodman on ITV4's coverage of the BTCC from Croft.
+Proctor confirmed his immediate retirement from racing upon medical advice in an interview with Louise Goodman on ITV4's coverage of the BTCC from Croft.

-He has two children, one of whom (Senna) is also a racing driver.
+Proctor has two children, one of whom (Senna) is also a racing driver.